 Prior to the first class, you are encouraged to import a PDF document you might have and try highlighting, underlining, annotating, adding pictures/links, anything that you think might be helpful during the year.
-You are encouraged to download both LiquidText and Notability to see which app works best for you.
+You are encouraged to download Notability to see if the app works for you.

 - Video tutorial

 - Official app support

 - Key Features: Zoom function lets you make hand-written annotations without taking up tons of space in the document.
 Hand guard prevents extra marks on a page.

 This is Apple’s digital textbook app for the iPad.
 You will find that more and more courses are providing textbooks through iBooks.
 These will be available to you through Canvas.
 You need to download them to your iPad directly or download them to your Mac laptop.
 Some courses will provide you with an iBook and the same information as a PDF file, while others may only provide an iBook.